TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

-Now lets take a look to couple examples on how to apply this rules:
+Now let's take a look at a couple examples on how to apply these rules:

 ###Example1:Configure IO5 as a GPIO input, with pull-up resistor disabled
 ---

-Alright!, for this first example i would like to take you step by step:
+Alright!, for this first example I would like to take you step by step:

 1. Make a list of the GPIO's involved in the setup you want to configure.
-    3. The GPIO you want to use needs GPIO pin mux configuration?
+    3. Does the GPIO you want to use need a GPIO pin mux configuration?

     ```NO, according to Table1 the IO's 0-->9 does not require any pin-mux configuration```

-    * A pin mode needs to be set?
+    * Does the pin mode need to be set?

     ```YES, According to Table1, IO5 corresponds to GPIO13, which has two modes, one as GPIO and other as PWM.
 For our example we need it configured as GPIO.```